Quantifying culinary diversity across countries.

 0 G

 Root vegetables in Peruvian cooking appear in unusually diverse ways: beyond the famous 4000 potato varieties, Peruvians like oca, olluco, and mashua tubers.
-Unlike cuisines where starches are merely sides, Peruvian dishes like causa (a cold yellow potato dish), papa a la huancaína, or ocopa (both boiled potato dishes with different sauces) make complex potato preparations the star, layered with sophisticated sauces and toppings.
+Unlike cuisines where starches are merely sides, Peruvian dishes like causa (a cold yellow potato dish), papa a la huancaína, or ocopa (both boiled potato dishes with different sauces) make complex potato preparations the star, layered with sophisticated sauces.

 Read more